johannesulf/dsigma/docs/start/background.rst

     b =
         \frac{\sum_{ls} w_{\mathrm{sys}, l} w_{ls}}{\sum_{rs}
-              w_{\mathrm{sys}, l} w_{ls}} \, .
+              w_{\mathrm{sys}, r} w_{rs}} \, .

 Note that the sum in the denominator goes over a set of random lenses with the same overall redshift and spatial extent as the actual lenses.
 Effectively, we are trying to detect any over-abundance of sources close to lenses instead of random points.
 If sources cluster around lenses, i.e., there is an over-abundance of sources physically associated with the lenses, then :math:`b \geq 1`.
 To apply the correction, we multiply the raw lensing signal by the radially dependent boost factor :math:`b`.

 Note, however, that this boost factor estimate might be biased for various shape detection algorithms.
-For example, it is not unreasonable to assume that a more significant fraction of potential source galaxies is rejected close to massive cluster lenses due to increased blending between different sources.
+For example, it is not unreasonable to assume that a larger fraction of potential source galaxies is rejected close to massive cluster lenses due to increased blending between different sources.
 Such an effect would lead to biases in estimating :math:`b`.

 Shear Response
 ~~~~~~~~~~~~~~